 The Irish and potatoes go together.
 There are many dishes where the potato is prominent, but this one is really a wonderful and easy one to make.
 It tastes great, is inexpensive, and is probably pretty nutritious.
 It is called Champ.
+(The Irish also refer to this dish as Poundies.)
 It is really a side dish, but it can become a main dish depending on what you add to it.

 Most likely it would make a great side dish along with sausages (or "Bangers") or maybe a steak or a chop.
 (See my earlier article on Bangers and Mash.)
 It makes excellent Pub Food across the USA.